awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/scaling/test_ca.md

 **Question:** Can you predict what would be the result of scaling down to 0 replicas ?

 {{%expand "Show me the answer" %}}
+The configuration that we applied to procure our nodegroups states that the minimum number of instances in the auto scaling group is 2 for both Spot managed node groups.

-The configuration that we applied to procure our nodegroups states that the minimum number of instances in the auto scaling group is 0 for both nodegroups.
+(Self managed node group) The configuration that we applied to procure our nodegroups states that the minimum number of instances in the auto scaling group is 0 for both nodegroups.
 Starting from 1.14 version Cluster Autoscaler does support scaling down to 0.

-By setting the number of replicas to 0, Cluster Autoscaler will detect that the current instances are idle and can be removed.
+By setting the number of replicas to 0, Cluster Autoscaler will detect that the current instances are idle and can be removed to the minSize of the Auto Scaling Group.
 This may take up to 3 minutes.
 Cluster autoscaler will log lines such as the one below flagging that the instance is unneeded.

 ```
-I1120 00:22:37.204988       1 static_autoscaler.go:382] ip-192-168-54-241.eu-west-1.compute.internal is unneeded since 2019-11-20 00:21:16.651612719 +0000 UTC m=+4789.747568996 duration 1m20.552551794s
+I1120 00:22:37.204988       1 static_autoscaler.go:382] ip-192-168-54-241.eu-west-1.compute.internal is unneeded since 2021-03-20 00:21:16.651612719 +0000 UTC m=+4789.747568996 duration 1m20.552551794s
 ```

-After some time, you should be able to confirm that running `kubectl get nodes` return only our 2 initial nodes:
+After some time, you should be able to confirm that running `kubectl get nodes` return only our 6 initial nodes:

 ```
 $ kubectl get nodes
 NAME                                            STATUS   ROLES    AGE   VERSION
+ip-192-168-100-154.us-west-2.compute.internal   Ready    <none>   87m   v1.19.6-eks-49a6c0
+ip-192-168-186-233.us-west-2.compute.internal   Ready    <none>   87m   v1.19.6-eks-49a6c0
+ip-192-168-33-105.us-west-2.compute.internal    Ready    <none>   69m   v1.19.6-eks-49a6c0
+ip-192-168-37-117.us-west-2.compute.internal    Ready    <none>   17m   v1.19.6-eks-49a6c0
-ip-192-168-22-131.eu-west-1.compute.internal   Ready    <none>   46m   v1.14.7-eks-1861c5
+ip-192-168-73-255.us-west-2.compute.internal    Ready    <none>   73m   v1.19.6-eks-49a6c0
-ip-192-168-37-80.eu-west-1.compute.internal    Ready    <none>   46m   v1.14.7-eks-1861c5
+ip-192-168-85-132.us-west-2.compute.internal    Ready    <none>   69m   v1.19.6-eks-49a6c0
 ```

 {{% notice tip %}}